 Example: The property manager of a building turns off the wrong elevator, causing the engineer working in the building to fall to her death.
 A jury finds the property manager liable and awards the engineer’s spouse and children damages that include funeral costs, the loss of earnings the engineer would have brought to the family, and an award for the loss of support the spouse and children would no longer have.

-3. What sort of settlement can I obtain?
+3. What settlement can I get?

 - Medical bills,